Johnson & Son Blacksmith (ca. 1850)/ Wheelwright Shop (ca. 1886)

 Wheelwright Shop (ca. 1886)

 The Johnson & Son Blacksmith and Wheelwright shop was originally located near Staytonsville (Cedar Creek Hundred) in Sussex County, Delaware.
 The building was used by three generations of the Johnson family and was known historically as "Johnson's Blacksmith Shop."
 The blacksmith shop portion was built by Alexander Johnson (ca.1807-1886) around 1850.
-Alexander was a farmer, but like most rural farmers he probably found that it was useful to be able to repair and make his own tools and shoe his own horses.
+Alexander was a farmer, but like most rural farmers he likely found it useful to repair and make his own tools and shoe his own horses.

 In 1870, Alexander Johnson, was engaged in the blacksmithing and wheelwrighting trade as a full-time business.
 The 1860 Delaware census lists him as a farmer, while the 1870 census lists him as a wheelwright.
 By 1880, his son William (1852-1911) had taken over the business, which by then also included a Charles Warren as an employee.
 Family tradition says that William added the wagon making and wheelwrighting shop to the building around the time of Alexander's death in 1886.
 William specialized in making farm wagons and carts, although he probably repaired factory-built carriages and buggies as well.
 His wagons were sold throughout Kent and Sussex Counties and parts of Maryland's Eastern shore.